Skip to main content

 Recommended Videos

-[Texas Republicans have filed dozens of bills affecting LGBTQ people.
-Here’s what they’d do.]
+[Texas lawmakers pursued dozens of bills affecting LGBTQ people in 2023.
+Here’s what passed and what failed.]

 The stigma and discrimination trans people face often contribute to higher rates of stress and mental health problems compared to cisgender people, several studies have found.
 Experts say transition-related health care is often lifesaving and can be medically necessary for some people.